 Once you have experienced the fragrant spiciness of Zhoug, you will be making this weekly with your left over coriander, or, indeed, buying extra coriander each week, just to make this pesto-like sauce.
 Actually, Zhoug is a green cousin to Shatta, which is a similar dish, except Shatta uses mild red chillies.
 Zhoug has also been called Israeli Chilli Paste, a green harissa, a Middle Eastern Gremolata and a hot chermoula.

 Are you looking for other coriander recipes?
-Similar recipes include Coriander Paste, Coriander Pesto, and Coriander and Coconut Chutney.
+Similar recipes include a Green Chilli and Coriander Paste, Sweet Chilli Jam, Coriander Paste, Coriander Pesto, and Coriander and Coconut Chutney.

 Or try these: Carrots and Green Peas with Green Coriander, Coriander and Lemongrass Vichyssoise, Pudla with Green Coriander, or Urad Dal with Tomato, Coconut and Green Coriander.